neilhwatson/www.watson-wilson.ca/blog/2011/05/26/cfengine-banning-process/index.md

 processes are found a term signal is sent.
 If that signal is ignored a kill signal is sent.

-Be careful because “snmpd” is a regular expression.
+Be careful because "snmpd" is a regular expression.
 It may match more than you think.
 Our intent is to look for a running instance of snmpd but this would also match “vim snmpd.conf”.